-“No one else is keeping these stories alive,” said Jana Henthorn, The Cable Center’s senior vice president of academic and industry outreach.
-“There is so much original research material imbedded in these oral histories and they are highly informative.”
+“No one else is keeping these stories alive,” said Jana Henthorn, The Cable Center’s president and CEO.
+“There is so much original research material embedded in these oral histories and they are highly informative.”

 Indeed, the Hauser Oral History Collection is the most visited page on The Cable Center’s site, according to the Barco Library librarian, Brian Kenny.
 “The oral histories are among the best primary source materials we have here at The Cable Center,” he said.
 “These industry leaders are telling their own stories in their own words, and they are very powerful.”